 \textbf{Multiprocessing in RL} \begin{enumerate} \item CPU Bound Task Optimization: Multiprocessing is typically more suitable for CPU-bound tasks, allowing for the distribution of tasks across multiple CPU cores.
 However, most of the CPU-bound tasks (e.g. gradient updates) in RL should be offloaded to GPU instead. \item Fault Tolerance and Stability: The isolated nature of processes in multiprocessing ensures that a crash in one process does not impact others, thus enhancing application stability.
 The scheduler in LF guarantees the safety of threads and permits users to specify actions in the event of a failure. \item Bypassing the GIL in Python: In Python, the Global Interpreter Lock (GIL) limits thread execution, multiprocessing provides a viable alternative for parallel CPU computations.
-This has been resolved by leveraging the No GIL version of Python. \item Multi-Core Utilization: Multiprocessing enables the full utilization of multi-core processors by running separate processes on each core.
-However, it's important to consider that when sending excessively large objects, the processor may spend a significant amount of time on I/O overhead.
-LF, on the other hand, is able to bring threads to its full utilization \end{enumerate}
+This has been resolved by leveraging the No GIL version of Python. \item Multi-Core Utilization: Multiprocessing enables efficient utilization of multi-core processors by running separate processes on each core.
+However, it's important to consider that when sending excessively large objects, the processor may spend a significant amount of time on I/O overhead. \end{enumerate}